TechAtikiN/the-go-brewery/1-exploring-goroutines/README.md

 		Goroutine 3      :g3, 1, 6
 	```

-- When we come across a `goroutine` in the main function, it's going to spin out a separate process from the main process, everything else will continue to run in the main process.
+- When we come across a `goroutine`, it's going to spin out a separate process from the main process, everything else will continue to run in the main process.
 When we encounter another `goroutine`, it will spin out another process, and so on.
 But when the **main process terminates, all the goroutines will also end**.
 - So, if we want to keep the main process running until all goroutines have finished executing, we need to have a blocking mechanism to wait for all the goroutines to finish.
 - We'll see soon about how we can achieve this blocking mechanism using **`WaitGroup`**.

-## What is `WaitGroup`? ⏳
+## What is WaitGroup? ⏳
 - **`WaitGroup`** is a way for us to **block the main process* until all goroutines have finished executing.
 - Think of it like an internal counter that keeps track of the number of goroutines that are currently running.
 When the `WaitGroup` counter reaches zero, it means that all goroutines have finished executing.
 - `WaitGroup` is part of the sync package in Go, and it provides a simple way to **synchronize goroutines**.

-### Methods of `WaitGroup`: ⚙️
+### Methods of WaitGroup ⚙️
 - **Add(n int)**: increments the `WaitGroup` counter by n.
 - **Done()**: decrements the `WaitGroup` counter by 1.
 - **Wait()**: blocks until the `WaitGroup` counter is zero.